observablehq/runtime/README.md

 <a href="#variable_define" name="variable_define">#</a> <i>variable</i>.<b>define</b>(<i>name</i>, <i>inputs</i>, <i>definition</i>)

 Redefines this variable to have the specified *name*, taking the variables with the names specified in *inputs* as arguments to the specified *definition* function.
 If *name* is null, this variable is anonymous and may not be referred to by other variables.
+The *definition* function may return a promise; derived variables will only be computed when the promise resolves.
+The *definition* function may likewise return a generator; the runtime will pull values from the generator on every animation frame, or if the generator yielded a promise, when the promise is resolved.

 For example, consider the following module that starts with a single undefined variable, `a`:

 ```js
 var runtime = d3.runtime();